-Mast wear strips change your rake…If you put one at deck level and one on the bottom of the mast you will lift your mast 10mm in rake.
+- Mast wear strips will change your rake.
+If you install one at deck level and on the bottom of the mast, mast rake will be increased by around 10 mm.

 How to measure your rake….